 Do you have any advice on managing your small business finances?

 I’m not the best at finances but I have a really simple spreadsheet showing income and expenses really simply.
 That would be something to get help on from a coach or professional.

 How do you balance work and life owning a small business?

 I set boundaries.
 And I make myself stop.
 I can feel my inspiration slipping.
 A huge part of my business is inspiration based.
 And if I’m feeling worn out and stressed, I go back to my default setting of peace.
 I know it sounds very corny, but it's taken me a long time to get to the point where I’m at peace and happy as a default.
 So I go for a walk, window shop, grab a latte, or if it's night time, I walk away.
 I literally write a list of things I’m trying to wrap up at that moment, and I walk away from my office and go to bed.
 Then I reset in the morning by taking a nice bubble bath and pampering myself a little bit, listen to music or open up "A Course in Miracles" anything to get myself started with the right mindset.

 Where do you see yourself in 5 years?

-In 5 years I see myself running retreats all over the world for women to connect to their true selves, and grow together in amazing locations.
+In 5 years I see myself running retreats all over the world for women to connect with their true selves, and grow together in amazing locations.
 Still empowering women to take control of their life and business, but also keeping themselves as the priority.
 I see my camp providing an escape for thousands of girls and women who are unable to afford it otherwise (see my about me page... that's my BIG why).
 Our children truly are our future :)